Understanding the Process

 A clear inventory list of what is included e.g. appliances and features should also be put together.
 If in any doubt, discuss with your solicitor.

-Check if there are any “allowances” towards tiling, kitchens, fitted wardrobes etc. This can differ greatly from development to development, as some new builds have restrictions on any such alterations being made to the house.
-It’s worth comparing if there are a few new developments in the same area at once.
+Check if there are any “allowances” towards tiling, kitchens, fitted wardrobes etc. This can differ greatly from development to development, so if this is important to you, you should check what is included in the various new developments in your desired area.

 Deposit and contract